cloudbees/shipyard/README.md

 # Shipyard Styleguide

-This repository consists of 2 parts,

-  - The styleguide (the root of this repository)
-  - The shipyard package (`_assets/shipyard`)

-## Doing work

 At it's core, the styleguide is a fairly standard [jekyll](https://jekyllrb.com/) site.

 **Once you have a relatively recent ruby version available and [`yarn`](https://yarnpkg.com) installed.**

-Out of the box you should be able to:

   - clone this repository
   - install the required ruby gems with `bundle install`
   - run `bundle exec jekyll serve`

-After this, you should have a working styleguide locally at http://127.0.0.1:4000/shipyard/.
+After this, you should have a working styleguide locally at http://127.0.0.1:4000/shipyard/

 As you make changes to any of the files (including the shipyard package), it should auto rebuild and you should see your changes reflected on refresh.